-TCCA's Advice and Information project is still continuing to provide an Information & Advice Turkish Surgery Day from 9 am -12 noon once a week, on Thursdays for people who need assistance due to their health, age and disabilities.
+TCCA's self-funded community Information and Advice project is still continuing to provide an Information & Advice Turkish Surgery Day from 9 am -12 noon once a week, on Thursdays for people who need assistance due to their health, age and disabilities.
 The beneficiaries are mainly Turkish Speaking residents in Enfield who originally come from Turkey, Northern Cyprus, Kosovo, Azerbaijan, Turkmenistan, Bulgaria, Syria and Romania.
-The beneficiaries consist of people who need support with education, social services, housing, health, job opportunities and employment.
-All supported service users are of all ages (including children and older people) and gender, and will include disabled people, individuals/families; refugees; gypsies/travellers; unemployed people who are all on low incomes, lacking qualifications, lack confidence and with poor integration skills.
-TCCA's Information and Advice Day provides support to those families with health, employment and education problems through advice, referrals supporting access to to mainstream services.
+The beneficiaries are consisting of people, who need support with education, social services, housing, health, job opportunities and employment.
+All supported service users are of all ages, (including children and older people) gender and will include disabled people, individuals/ families; refugees; gypsies/ travellers; unemployed people who are all on low income, lacking qualifications and confidence with poor integration.
+TCCA's Information and Advice Day provides support to those families with health, employment and education problems through advice, referrals supporting access to mainstream services.
 Over the past 12 months an estimated 540 people have been signposted, helped and supported.